hsinidev/AI-Business-Card-Maker/README.md

 ## 📄 License

 This project is distributed under the MIT License.
-See `LICENSE` for more information.

 ---